-The Arts Council is partnering with the Princeton University Art Museum to provide free online art-making experiences.
+The Arts Council partners with the Princeton University Art Museum to provide free online art-making experiences.
 Weekly classes are taught by artist-instructor Barbara DiLorenzo over Zoom, so participants can join live from home.
-A variety of media and techniques will be explored, using materials readily available.
-Each week’s lesson features works from the Museum’s collections and is introduced by an Art Museum Student Tour Guide.
+With an emphasis on color mixing and brushwork, each week’s lesson will be inspired by works in the Museum’s collections.

 Thurs, Feb 25 | 8pm

 Storytelling with Collage

 Transitioning from grayscale to color can be a challenge for artists.
 In this class we will explore color theory, experimenting with combinations of colors that work well together due to the structure of color schemes.
 Image: Alice Baber (American, 1928–1982), The Jaguar Crosses the Rainbow Desert: Sacred Space Series, 1980.
 Dye-based colored inks.
 Gift of the Alice Baber Estate through Norbert N. Nelson, Executor, Class of 1950. © Alice Baber Estate

 This live art-making class is inspired by a Greek Statuette of Nike from the Hellenistic period.
 In this sculpture, the goddess of victory wears a clinging chiton with a long overfold that reveals the lines of her voluptuous body.
 A belt cinches the garment high under her breasts.
 In this class we will focus on the basic shapes of clothing and the anatomy of folds to better understand the mechanics of drapery.
 Image: Charles Herbert Moore (American, 1840–1930) Water Mill, Simplon Village, 1877.
 Watercolor and gouache over graphite.
 Princeton University Art Museum.
 Gift of Miss Elizabeth Huntington Moore, the artist’s daughter, presented by Mrs. Frank Jewett Mather Jr.